Companies and organizations, whether they are government or private are formed and run by several designations.

 Developed countries that are financial hubs with economic growth are increasing employment in the finance industry.

-Nowadays, companies increase profits which eventually leads to an increase in demand for CFO.
+Nowadays, companies increase profits, eventually leading to an increase in demand for CFOs.

 What makes a great Chief Financial Officer?

 A great Chief Financial Officer is one with experience in the field.
-A CFO has a high-level operational experience in finance as well as finely tone skills in modeling, leadership, forward-looking strategies, etc.
+A CFO has high-level operational experience in finance and finely toned skills in modeling, leadership, forward-looking strategies, etc.

-Following are twelve qualities that I believe are must to become a great Chief Financial Officer.
+I believe twelve qualities are a must to become a great Chief Financial Officer.

 - Acts as a Strategic Partner.